Mmhmm: Reception

+Commercial performance

-Mmhmm earned the group a Canadian Juno Award nomination for Contemporary Christian/Gospel Album of the Year in 2006.
-In 2005, Mmhmm was certified Gold by the RIAA for sales in excess of 500,000 units in the United States.
+Mmhmm debuted on the Billboard 200 at number 15 and sold 51,473 copies in its first week.
+The album also topped the Christian Albums chart for five weeks.
+By August 2005, the album sold 300,000 copies in the United States.
+In 2005, the album was certified Gold by the RIAA for sales in excess of 500,000 units in the United States.
 It has sold over 800,000 copies in the United States.

+Awards and nominations

+The album earned the group a Canadian Juno Award nomination for Contemporary Christian/Gospel Album of the Year in 2006.
 In 2006, the album won a Dove Award for Rock Album of the Year at the 37th GMA Dove Awards.
 It was also nominated for Recorded Music Packaging of the Year.
 The songs "Be My Escape" and "Who I Am Hates Who I've Been" received nominations as well.

 Track listing

 Personnel

+Credits adapted from album's liner notes.